open-vsx/publish-extensions/docs/understanding_reports.md

 ### Microsoft-published extensions

 In the `Summary`, you can see a how many extensions published by Microsoft are defined in our repo, how many of them are outdated and how many of them are unstable.
 For further details with all of the failing extensions, refer to the `MS extensions` section in the file.
 Under there, you can find more details, like the specific IDs of the extensions and their install counts.

+## `meta.json`

+Contains metadata that can be used by other jobs wanting to examine data from previous runs.
+It is not intended to be read by humans.